simbahebinbo/smallfat.github.io/neon database 调研.md

  1. connects to the external WAL safekeeping service
  2. continuously receives WAL
- 3. decodes the WAL records, and stores them to the repository.
+ 3. decodes the WAL records, and stores them to the repository. ***(but it's "WAL REDO''s duty?)***

-#### Backup service
+#### Backup Service

-The backup service, responsible for storing pageserver recovery data externally.

-Currently, pageserver stores its files in a filesystem directory it's pointed to.
-That working directory could be rather ephemeral for such cases as "a pageserver pod running in k8s with no persistent volumes attached".
-Therefore, the server interacts with external, more reliable storage to back up and restore its state.

-The code for storage support is extensible and can support arbitrary ones as long as they implement a certain Rust trait.
-There are the following implementations present:

-local filesystem — to use in tests mainly
-AWS S3 - to use in production
-The backup service is disabled by default and can be enabled to interact with a single remote storage.

-#### Repository background tasks
+#### Repository

-#### storage
+1. The repository stores all the page versions, or WAL records needed to reconstruct them
+2. timeline
+	- Each repository consists of multiple Timelines
+	- Timeline is a workhorse that accepts page changes from the WAL
+	- serves get_page_at_lsn() and get_rel_size() requests
+    base on above, timelines seems to be workers that record page changes from "WAL redo" process?
-- The page server slices the incoming WAL per relation and page
+3. slices the incoming WAL per relation and page
-- packages the sliced WAL into suitably-sized "layer files"
+4. packages the sliced WAL into suitably-sized "layer files"